Teresa M. WaltersDTM, LMFT, LAC, BCPCC

 Real Talk about Real Life

-Self Harm, Disordered Eating, Suicide, Domestic Violence, Addiction, and Sexual Exploitation…are not easy topics to talk about.
+Marital Disconnection, Divorce, Disordered Eating, Addiction, Domestic Violence, Self-harming Behaviors and Sexual Exploitation…are not easy topics to talk about.

 Quite simply, they are not the kind of topics event planners research if they are attempting to motivate or entertain an audience with a light-hearted and inspirational presentation.